Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Residual-PAC Privacy

-In this section, we present our algorithms for automatic Residual-PAC privatization when the $f$-divergence is instantiated with KL divergence, under which the privacy leakage is quantified by conditional entropy.
-For a utility loss function $\mathcal{K}$, we define the optimization perturbation problem for any Residual-PAC privacy budget $\hat{\beta}$ as follows:
+In this section, we present our algorithms for automatic R-PAC privatization when the $f$-divergence is instantiated with KL divergence, under which the worst-case residual privacy is quantified by conditional entropy.
+For a utility loss function $\mathcal{K}$, we define the optimal perturbation problem for any R-PAC privacy budget $\hat{\beta}$ as: